jgergic/gooddata.github.com/start/index.md

 ### Learn more

  * See the [other examples](/gooddata-cl/examples/) included with GoodData DI.
- * Read the full `gdi` [documentation](/gooddata-cl/documentation.html) for more advanced options like data snapshotting, custom connectors etc.
+ * Read the full GoodData CL [documentation](/gooddata-cl/documentation.html) for more advanced options like data snapshotting, custom connectors etc.
  * Or dive even deeper and read our full [MAQL DDL documentation](/api/maql-ddl.html) for creating custom data models.